shcherbana/Homework_2_IT_Architecture/README.md

 # **Client Service - Token-Based Authentication**
 1. Client Service requires authentication for requests to `/process`
 2. Authentication uses a Bearer Token - checked in the Authorization header.
-3. The expected token is stored in the environment variable APP_TOKEN.
+3. The expected token is stored in the variable SECRET_TOKEN.
-4. If the provided token is incorrect or missing, the request is rejected with 401 Unauthorized.
+4. If the provided token is invalid/missing - request is rejected(401 Unauthorized).

 # **Example Request with Token**